Huskers Tradition

 3 Heisman Trophy winners

-1890 First season of Nebraska football
+1890 First Nebraska football season

 Nebraska National Championships